 North East Stoney Trail, Canada

-Description Design, build, operate and maintain a 21 km section of highway in
+Description Design, build, operate and maintain a 21 km section of highway in Canada

-Canada

-North East Stoney Trail is a long term PPP concession contract to design, build, operate and maintain a 21km section of new highway, forming part of a larger ring road developed in Calgary, there is potential for unitary payment to be increased by 5 per cent. in any given year based on the previous year's traffic usage.)
+North East Stoney Trail is a long term PPP concession contract to design, build, operate and maintain a 21km section of new highway, forming part of a larger ring road developed in Calgary, Alberta, Canada.

-Alberta, Canada.
+Status Operational

-Type Availability-based.
-(The payment is availability-based, noting that
+Туре Availability-based.
+(The payment is availability-based, noting that there is potential for unitary payment to be increased by 5 per cent. in any given year based on the previous year's traffic usage.)

+Financial Close February 2007

 Date Operational November 2009

+Date of Concession Expiry October 2039
-Design and Build Contractor Flatiron Constructors Canada Limited, Parsons Overseas

-Company of Canada Ltd and Graham Construction and
+Design and Build Contractor Flatiron Constructors Canada Limited, Parsons Overseas Company of Canada Ltd and Graham Construction and Engineering Inc.

-Engineering Inc.

 FM Contractor Carmacks Maintenance Services Ltd

 Senior Funding Bank funding provided by Dexia Credit Local, New York Branch and BNP Paribas.
 The Client has also provided capital funding for this project.

-Client Her Majesty the Queen in Right of Alberta as represented by the

-Minister of Infrastructure and Transportation
+Client Her Majesty the Queen in Right of Alberta as represented by the Minister of Infrastructure and Transportation

+Interest held 100 per cent.

+Residual Value Interest None

 Investment Volume C\$ 424 million